Mkogithub/Store_datasystemer_oblig4_gruppe10/README.md

 # Oblig 4 in the UiT course Store Datasystemer, for group 10

-Repository for Oblig 3, the earlier version of the project can be found here: https://github.com/Mkogithub/Store_datasystemer_oblig3_gruppe10_maven
+Repository for Oblig 3, the earlier version of the project can be found here: https://github.com/Mkogithub/Store_datasystemer_oblig3_gruppe10_maven. this is where the current version of the app is.

 # Run Instructions: